nickserv/danamccurdy.com/_posts/2017-08-30-practicing-dying.md

 and say, with gratitude,
 "This has been a life worth living!"?

+So may I,
-And, in each moment,
+in each moment
 from now until then,
-may I likewise let go
+likewise let go
-of all regrets and aspirations, saying joyfully,
+of all regrets and aspirations, and say joyfully,
 "Yes, this is a life worth living!"